McGruff the Crime Dog: Addressing kidnapping, drugs, gun violence, and online fakes

 In December 2021, the animated television show Family Guy featured McGruff and the National Crime Prevention Council on preventing kidnapping.
 The re-emergence of McGruff generated an outpouring of fan support.

 In April 2022, the National Crime Prevention Council announced a partnership with McGruff the Crime Dog in creating Fentanyl Prevention Awareness Day scheduled for August 21, 2022.
+In October of the same year, the organization launched livesproject.org, a digital remembrance quilt to honor victims and to raise awareness of the problem.

 McGruff Houses and trucks

 The McGruff House program was a program that designated temporary safe havens for children in emergency situations.
 The program was first created in Utah in 1982 in response to the abduction and murder of five children by Arthur Gary Bishop.
 Owners of houses and apartments, after clearing a background check, would display a sign in their window with the image of McGruff.
 Children would be educated at school and community events to go to these houses when they felt threatened or in need of help.

 The program operated under the motto "we'll call for help" and emphasized its use as a temporary haven.
 Volunteers were trained to call the appropriate authorities in emergency situations and would provide emotional support to children in danger.
 The program made clear that volunteers were for emergency situations, and even in such situations, volunteers would not act as escorts or provide first aid "except in extreme emergency situations and then only if qualified."

 The first McGruff truck was established in Utah in 1986.
 A utility company asked that its trucks be designated as "rolling McGruff Houses" and were approved.
 The program was extended to other companies and municipalities, and in 2006 there were over 170 participants.
 In February 2012, the McGruff House program was ended after nearly 30 years.
 The program was ended because, with the advent and growing prominence of cell phones, the need for McGruff Houses declined combined with tightening budgets.

 In 2018, the Martin Agency brought back McGruff as part of GEICO Insurance's 'count on GEICO' campaign.
 The TV spot has an animated McGruff attempting to share his investigation evidence with several human colleagues.
 They respond by not taking him seriously and treating him like an actual dog with 'baby talk', leading to McGruff's throwing his paperwork in the air and storming out of the scene.